manoharahk/TizenRT/os/tools/README.txt

   Where:
     -v <major.minor>
-       The TinyAra version number expressed as a major and minor number separated by a period
+       The TizenRT version number expressed as a major and minor number separated by a period
     -d
        Enable script debug